irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Gameplay is about the same as in vanilla, and can be even more passive now, since you can get armor recovery bonuses from teammates.
 Damaging yourself with explosives to heal might still be a decent idea in some cases, but relying on it, in my opinion, is not needed at all anymore.

 ### Build(s) to try
-Barebone skills - Bullseye is the only mandatory skill, as this deck has one of the highest variety options, just keep in mind that you can't play agresively with this perk unless your stored health is high/maxed out, since you are vulnerable if you don't have any of it.
+Barebone skills - Bullseye is the only mandatory skill, as this deck has one of the highest variety options, just keep in mind that you can't play aggressively with this perk unless your stored health is high/maxed out, since you are vulnerable if you don't have any of it.
 High dps builds can help you gain this stored health, while high survivability builds can rely on teammates' kills for survival, while providing them with support options like breaching charges, drill skills, ammo etc.

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Crit Sniper https://pd2builder.netlify.app/?s=1GgFgF00940-9030l0-41d0&p=c&a=1&t=4&d=3
 This build has 7 spare points which you can use to either improve your converted cops with more skills, give yourself minor melee/stability/ammo pick up range buffs, or you can use them to ace low blow and allow yourself to build weapons with a total goal of <25 total detection.
 Otherwise, keep total detection <5.